The Widow Who Never Lost: Marie Chapelier's Legal Victory

 She was undefeated.
 She died victorious.
 And her story deserves to be remembered.

-Special acknowledgment to the genealogical researchers and archivists who have preserved these documents for over 300 years, making stories like Marie's accessible to modern audiences.
+Special acknowledgment to the genealogical researchers and archivists who have preserved these documents for over 300 years.

 Previous